T-PYTHON-OCT-23/LAB-TEMPLATES-CSS-2/README.md

 # LAB-TEMPLATES-CSS-2

-## Create a website for a real estate agency , the website should have a home page that looks like the image below , you should :
+## Create a website for a real estate agency (RealEstate) , the website should have a home page that looks like the image below , you should :
 - use templates & templates inheritance
 - use google fonts (choose the same font `Phudu` , or a similar one) [https://fonts.google.com](https://fonts.google.com)
 - use google fonts icons (choose similar icons) [https://fonts.google.com/icons](https://fonts.google.com/icons)